Bleeding in between your periods is common and usually not something to worry about. But what exactly does it mean?

 ‘Spotting isn’t uncommon when you start a new hormonal contraception,’ says Dr McClymont.
 ‘Usually, this spotting stops spontaneously after a few weeks or months.’
 It’s also common to experience spotting if you miss a dose of the contraceptive pill.

-‘However, if you’re experiencing new spotting that’s developed after you’ve been using a contraceptive for a few months, when you haven’t previously had spotting, and when you haven’t missed any doses, you should speak to a doctor,’ adds Dr McClymont.
+‘However, if you’re experiencing new spotting that’s developed after you’ve been using a contraceptive for a few months, when you haven’t previously experienced bleeding between periods, and when you haven’t missed any doses, you should speak to a doctor,’ adds Dr McClymont.

 ‘Sexually transmitted infections can cause spotting,’ says Dr McClymont.
 ‘There may be other accompanying symptoms such as vaginal discharge, pain while peeing or abdominal pain, too.’